 Assigned male at birth.

 The belief or inner feeling that you are a boy or a girl, man or woman, which is independent of both socialisation and biological sex.
-There is no evidence that human beings possess an innate pre-social sense of ‘gender.’
+There is no scientific basis for the belief that all human beings possess this innate pre-social sense of being male or female.

 ‘Transsexual’ describes a person who experiences gender dysphoria (previously called ‘sex dysphoria) to the extent that hormones and surgery may seem like the only viable option to alleviate the distress of the feeling of inhabiting the wrong sexed body.
-The term has been described as old-fashioned, although some transsexuals object to this view.
+The term has been described as old-fashioned, although transsexuals understandably object to this view.

 Autogynephilia, the erotic love of oneself as a woman.
-This is the most common reason for men to transition later in life, typically after a lifetime’s cross-dressing, a ‘macho’ career, marriage and the fathering of children.
+This is the most common reason for men to transition later in life, typically after a lifetime of cross-dressing, a ‘macho’ career, marriage and the fathering of children.
 These men are heterosexual, and transition for very different reasons to the much smaller group of homosexual men who were typically very ‘feminine’ as young boys.

 MtF and FtM